 Just for the record, I’m not saying you can’t control your feelings but you can only control them when you acknowledge them in the first place.

 Personally, it works better for me to feel the feelings and deal with them upfront instead of pretending they don’t exist.

-This isn’t about wallowing and getting depressed over every rejection you feel, it’s about processing your feelings so that you move forward instead of backwards.
+This isn’t about wallowing and getting depressed over every rejection you feel, it’s about processing your feelings so that you move forward instead of backward.

 Remember rejection is a feeling and feelings pass.

 I find the best thing is to distract myself with something I enjoy and find interesting.
 For me, it’s this here blog.

 Over the weekend after finding out I missed out on both jobs, I concentrated on working on the blog.
 I didn’t do any writing (because that takes a lot of concentration and I wasn’t quite in that head space) but I did do lots of admin behind-the-scenes work and it was a great distraction.

 I know I interviewed well.
 I’ve had enough interviews over the last 5 years to know the difference.

 I’ve had some terrible interviews where I knew there wasn’t a call coming and I made peace with that as soon as I walked out of the interview room.

 But these two were different.
 I did the preparation, I wasn’t too nervous and I was feeling confident.